Last Updated: Tue Jul 22 11:44:47 UTC 2008

 With the first generation of these SAMs deployed during the early 1980s, currently marketed variants are third and fourth generation evolutions of the basic design, mature systems built with characteristic Russian robustness and simplicity where possible.

-In recent years the accelerated marketing tempo of the desperate Russian industry has seen a surprisingly large amount of detailed technical material on these weapons appear in the public domain, with publications like Military Parade, Vestnik PVO and Russkaya Sila posting detailed summaries and data on Internet websites, albeit mostly accessible only to readers of Russian.
+In recent years the accelerated marketing tempo of the desperate Russian industry has seen a surprisingly large amount of detailed technical material on these weapons appear in the public domain, with publications like Military Parade, Vestnik PVO, Missiles.ru and Russkaya Sila posting detailed summaries and data on Internet websites, albeit mostly accessible only to readers of Russian.
 Other former Warpac nations have also been surprisingly open in sharing information on these weapons.
 Given the availability of this data it is now possible to compile more comprehensive analyses of these weapons, than of equivalent US products such as the Patriot.
 This analysis is based largely upon Russian sources.

 The arrival of S-300P and S-300V missile systems in the region radically changes the strategic environment, both from the perspective of the US and Australia.
-These highly capable systems are not invincible, but require significant investment into capabilities to defeat them - prohibitive losses in aircraft and aircrew otherwise might occur.
+These highly capable systems are not invincible, but require significant investment into specialised capabilities to defeat them - prohibitive losses in aircraft and aircrew otherwise might occur.
 As they are less demanding to operate than modern combat aircraft, operators across the broader region will be able to achieve combat effective proficiency faster than with the Su-27/30.
-In practical terms the S-300P/S-300V SAMs are a viable deterrent against air forces without the technological and intellectual capital to tackle them - and in many respects better value for money than the Su-27/30.
+In practical terms the S-300P/S-300V SAMs are a viable deterrent against air forces without the technological and especially intellectual capital to tackle them - and in many respects better value for money than the Su-27/30.
 Their failure to sell in larger numbers reflects more than anything poor marketing by Russia's industry.

 Conventional unstealthy, or partially stealthy combat aircraft will have difficulty surviving within the coverage of the S-300P/S-300V systems - the high transmit power, large radar and missile seeker apertures, low sidelobes, generous use of monopulse angle tracking and extensive ECCM features make these systems difficult to jam effectively.
 Self protection jammers will need to produce relatively high X-band power output, and exploit monopulse angle tracking deception techniques - Digital RF Memory techniques with high signal fidelity are nearly essential.
 Even so the challenges in defeating these systems with a self protection jammer are not trivial - raw power-aperture does matter in this game.

 In practical terms, low level terrain masking to remain below the radar horizon of these systems, combined with good standoff ISR, support jamming and a low radar signature standoff missile, is the only reliable defence for an aircraft with anything greater than insect sized all aspect radar signature.
-For instance the JSF's forward sector stealth is likely to be adequate, but its aft sector stealth performance may not be, especially considering the wavelengths of many of the radars in question - a JSF driver runs a real risk of taking a 3,000 lb hypersonic SAM up his tailpipe if he cannot kill the target SAM engagement radar in his first pass.
+For instance the JSF's forward sector stealth is likely to be adequate, but its aft and beam sector stealth performance will not be, especially considering the wavelengths of many of the radars in question - a JSF driver runs a real risk of taking a 3,000 lb hypersonic SAM up his tailpipe if he cannot kill the target SAM engagement radar in his first pass.
 For the JSF, integration of a terrain following radar mode in its AESA radar is not an unusual technical challenge, incurring only modest development cost.
 The bigger bite will be in shortened airframe fatigue life resulting from fast low level penetration with a modestly swept wing design.

-Of the current crop of fighters in Western service, the most survivable are those with good TFRs - the F-111, Tornado and F-15E if fitted with the LANTIRN TFR pod - all requiring a high performance EW suite.
+Of the current crop of conventional fighters in Western service, the most survivable are those with good TFRs - the F-111, Tornado and F-15E if fitted with the LANTIRN TFR pod - all requiring a high performance EW suite.

 A weakness of both the S-300P/S-300V systems is that they are severely radar horizon limited in a fully mobile configuration.
 The addition of mast mounted acquisition radars to extend their low level footprint severely impairs the mobility of the battery.